 But the rebellion quickly unwound.
-Although the Kurds knew what they wanted, democracy for Iraq and significant autonomy, if not independence, for Kurds, the uprisings in the south were a hot mess, fractured revolutionary groups with competing leaders and agendas, all indians, no chiefs.
+Although the Kurds knew what they wanted, democracy for Iraq and significant autonomy, if not independence for themselves, the Shi’a uprisings in the south were a hot mess, fractured revolutionary groups with competing leaders and agendas, all indians, no chiefs.
 And there was no coordination between the Shi’a and Kurdish rebels.

-Plus Saddam still had Bagdad, and despite wishful thinking back in Washington, his Sunni generals were not about to depose him.
-As James Baker put it, “The Shi’a and Kurdish uprisings [and the killing of Ba’ath party officials in the south] gave Saddam a pretty solid basis to argue to his army, stick with me or we’ll all be out.“ So stick they did, and Saddam unleashed his four still intact Revolutionary Guards divisions and, yes, those helicopter gunships on Kurds and Shi’a.
+Plus Saddam still had Baghdad, and despite wishful thinking back in Washington, his Sunni generals were not about to depose him.
+As James Baker acknowledged years later, “The Shi’a and Kurdish uprisings [and the killing of Ba’ath party officials in the south] gave Saddam a pretty solid basis to argue to his army, stick with me or we’ll all be out.“ So stick they did, and Saddam unleashed his four still intact Revolutionary Guards divisions and, yes, those helicopter gunships on Kurds and Shi’a.